-The women who make up Metrikus: celebrating Ada Lovelace Day
+The women of Metrikus: Celebrating Ada Lovelace Day

 It’s no surprise that the team here at Metrikus are big advocates of tech: our entire business is built on it!
 That’s why celebrations such as Ada Lovelace Day are so important to us, as an opportunity to recognise the women who came before us, and to shine a light on some of the fantastic women in tech who work in our organisation every day.

 Ada Lovelace Day is celebrated internationally, and recognises the women in STEM and the achievements that have been made in this field.
 It was founded by Suw Charman-Anderson in 2009 to increase the profile of women working in this sector; she was concerned that women working in STEM were invisible, and wanted to change this by highlighting some of the females in this field.

 Born in 1815, Ada Lovelace was an English writer and mathematician recognised as the first computer programmer.
 Where most women at this time weren’t even allowed to learn maths, Lovelace was mentored by Charles Babbage (inventor of the first computer) and flourished in the field of maths and computer science.

 Without her, we wouldn’t know nearly as much as we do today about algorithms and the analytical power of computers.

 We’re lucky to have a range of fantastic women who make our company what it is, and they’re constantly striving to push us even further.
 To celebrate Ada Lovelace Day this year, we wanted to shine a light on three women in different areas of business to get an idea of what it’s really like to be a woman in STEM, how we can tackle stereotypes, and what preconceptions they’re happy to see the back of.

 Megs Tessema – Operations Director

 ‘I lead the operations function within Metrikus, with a key focus on delivering our solution to customers and helping them achieve ROIs.
 Within my role, I also help set strategic goals to further grow the business.’